zKiwiko/Astral/README.md

 # Astral
 #### Disclaimer: This project is not open source.
 This Repository is for ease of download as well as documentation for the project.

 'Astral' is a program that intergrates controller scripting/emulating into [Lua lang](https://lua.org).
-It made to bring controller scripting to PC without the need of purchasing a physical device.
+Its made to bring controller scripting to PC without the need of purchasing a physical device.
 Astral uses a variety of frameworks to bring the best performance into scripting, thus being:

 - [HidHide](https://github.com/nefarius/HidHide)